deeplearning540/deeplearning540.github.io/_sources/lesson03/content.rst.txt

 Exercises
 =========

-Use the dataset you used for `lesson02 </source/lesson02/content.rst>`_ or be brave and choose a different one.
+Use the data set you used for `lesson02 </source/lesson02/content.rst>`_ or be brave and choose a different one.
 Complete the following steps in order:
+Use the data set you used for `lesson02 </source/lesson02/content.rst>`_ or be brave and choose a different one.
+Complete the following steps in order:

 For part a
 ----------

+- Split your data set into train and test set at a fixed ratio.
-- Split your dataset into train and test set at a fixed ratio.
+- Split your data set into train and test set at a fixed ratio.

 - Train a kNN classification on the training set with a fixed value of `k`.